keadat1st/little_animal_horror_zoo/README.md

 ### To hand in to a repository on Github, do the following
 (This will be demonstrated in class)
+Each group should do this, not each group member

 1. Create a new Github repository
 2. Navigate to the root folder of your project with the files you want to hand in.
 3. git init